janwilmake/efficient-recorder/README.md

 **Update**: Also, I made a spin-off from this called [yaptabber](https://github.com/janwilmake/yaptabber) - it only records when you talk

+**Update January 10, 2025**: I made a ip-camera streamer and this is super storage and battery efficient: https://github.com/janwilmake/ip-camera-to-s3-macos

 ## Prerequisites

 ### Required Software